BeppeMarnell/Sentiment-Analysis---NLP/README.md

 The main focus here is to be able to train a model on a Twitter data set, and predict the level of positivity for a set of data from Reddit.
 As a result, the best social media between these two will be decided.

+The resultant models will vary in their classifying approaches to see how differently they perform.
+Comments from Twitter will be gathered from an existing data set to train these models.
+Moreover, to obtain a better insight on the performance of the models, size of the training set will be modified.

 # Features
 * Two different type of classifiers : SVM and Multinomial Naive Bayes